Criteria for support

 How to apply

 For both the FIRE Help Desk and Virtual Newsroom, reporters fill out an online application form, which takes about 10-15 minutes to complete.
-The deadline for the online application and requested attachments (see below) is February 10, 2016.
+The deadline for the next online application and requested attachments (see below) will be in early 2017, see News for updates.

 - For Help Desk Services